jwbuurlage/pybind11_plus_hana/README.md

 ## Problem 2: *Templates*<a id="sec-1-2"></a>

-Another problem is when you want to generate bindings to templates.
-In another project, I had many classes that were generic over two parameters: one integer that defines the dimension of the object or problem, and one type parameter representing the scalar type that is used (typically `float` or `double`, but maybe in some cases half precision or even quadruple precision floats).
+A second problem is when you want to generate bindings to templates.
+In another project, I had many classes and functions that were generic over two parameters: one integer that defines the dimension of the object or problem, and one type parameter representing the scalar type that is used (typically `float` or `double`, but maybe in some cases half precision or even quadruple precision floats).
 An example class template is the following.

 ```cpp
 template <int D, typename T>